-In Library & Online Information Center students and faculty members are also provided internet facility to use Digital Library for their project work for which Advance PCs are installed in the Online Information Center of the library.

-Online Public Access Catalogue (OPAC) accessible through this url http://121.52.155.178:8000.
-To access interface for books catalog, full-text electronic journals and e-books on web.
+The Library & Online Information Center gives access to Digital Library and E-Resources for research and project work for which the latest PCs are installed.
+Online Public Access Catalogue (OPAC) is accessible through this url http://121.52.155.178:8000 for books catalog, full-text electronic journals and e-books.
 The Campus Library also offers Wi-Fi service.

-The library is heavily used by the students, faculty members and researchers and is open from 8:00 am to 9:00 p.m. and also on Holidays during examination period.
-Professional staff available at service points to meet needs of the readers.
+The library is heavily used by the students, faculty and researchers and is open from 8:00 a.m. through 9:00 p.m. including holidays during examination.
+Professional staff is also available at service points to meet needs of the readers.